Mawson Station

-Mawson Station, commonly called Mawson, is one of three permanent bases and research outposts in Antarctica managed by the Australian Antarctic Division (AAD).
-Mawson lies in Holme Bay in Mac.
-Robertson Land, East Antarctica in the Australian Antarctic Territory, a territory claimed by Australia.
+Mawson Station, commonly called Mawson, is one of three permanent bases and research outposts in Antarctica maintained by the Australian Antarctic Division (AAD).
+Mawson Station lies in Holme Bay in Mac.
+Robertson Land, East Antarctica in the Australian Antarctic Territory, a sector of Antarctica claimed by Australia as an external territory.
 Established in 1954, Mawson is Australia's oldest Antarctic station and the oldest continuously inhabited Antarctic station south of the Antarctic Circle.
-It houses approximately 20 personnel over winter and up to 53 in summer.
+It houses approximately 20 personnel over the winter season and up to 53 in summer.

 Mawson was named in honour of the Australian Antarctic explorer Sir Douglas Mawson.

 Mawson was listed on the Register of the National Estate in 2001 and listed on the Commonwealth Heritage List on 22 June 2004, reflecting the post-World War Two revival of Australia's scientific research and territorial interests in Antarctica.

 Purpose

 Mawson Station is an active base for scientific research programs including an underground cosmic ray detector, various long-term meteorological aeronomy and geomagnetic studies, as well as ongoing conservation biology studies, in particular of nearby Auster rookery, a breeding ground for emperor penguins and Adélie penguins.